-GBI has performed a revised assessment of migration towards full implementation.
-The outcome of this assessment shows that, as in previous migration analyses, the Bank is well positioned for full phase-in, thanks to the key features of its business model; low leverage, a high quality capital base and sound liquidity management.
-The impact of the changes in the definition of capital, as well as the minimum capital requirements, is limited for GBI since the Bank has a high common equity component and no hybrid capital products.
-Hence, the projected capital ratios are already comfortably above the CRR minimum and the fully phased in capital conservation buffer proposed of 2.5% in the CRD IV.
+GBI is well positioned for the full phase-in implementation of the CRR, thanks to the key features of its business model: low leverage, a high quality capital base, and sound liquidity management.
+The impact of the changes in the definition of capital, as well as the minimum capital requirements, on GBI is limited since the Bank has a high common equity component and no hybrid capital products.

+The capital ratios are already comfortably above the CRR minimum and the fully phased-in capital conservation buffer of 2.5% in the CRD IV, at 20.44% of CET 1 and 22.75% Total Capital Ratio.

-The short term (Liquidity Coverage Ratio, LCR) and long term (Net Stable Funding Ratio, NSFR) liquidity standards were introduced by CRR to protect the financial industry from potential liquidity shocks.
-GBI's LCR is, and has been over 2014, well above the minimum 100% which will be in place in the Netherlands from October 2015.
-Moreover, although a regulatory minimum has not yet been set in the EU for the NSFR, GBI's level is well above the Basel III proposal (100%).
-The Bank maintains a high liquidity buffer and given its stable funding base, the Bank expects to continue meeting both liquidity requirements.
+Short-term and long-term liquidity standards, such as the Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR), respectively, were introduced by the CRR to protect the financial industry from potential liquidity shocks.

+GBI's LCR and NSFR were at 360% and 199% as of 31 December 2017, well above the regulatory minimum levels.
+The Bank maintains a high liquidity buffer and, given its stable funding base, expects to continue meeting both liquidity requirements.

-Lastly, in addition to the changes in the minimum required solvency, a non-risk based measure, namely Leverage ratio, is established in order to limit the excessive leverages created in the financial industry.
-A regulatory minimum has not yet been set in the EU for the leverage ratio, but GBI's level is well above the Basel III proposal (3%), at 10.45% as the average of Q4 2014.
+In addition to the changes in the minimum required solvency, a non-risk based measure, namely the Leverage Ratio, has been established to limit excessive leverages in the financial industry.
+GBI's leverage ratio, 12.24% as of 31 December 2017, is well above the Basel III proposal of 3 percent.

-10. Remuneration
+10. REMUNERATION